jeremyjersic/Python_Exercises/README.md

-Collection of random files written in Jupyter Notebook while learning about Python's applications in Finance.
+Collection of random files from Jupyter Notebook written while learning about Python's applications in Finance.